edenia/libre-faucet/README.md

 Phoenix Testnet Faucet.

 ## Build
-Next are defined preconditions that are required for building the smart contracts.
+The following pre-conditions are required for building the smart contracts.
 ### Preconditions
 - `eosio.cdt` version `1.8`